1. I had a wonderful teacher

 There are missing aspects like patrol routes, but these are hard-coded into the level design and can be replicated.
 A system like this distributes the work needed when telling a linear story, meaning that interactive and emergent behaviours can be staples of encounters in what is still a closed, carefully curated world.

-More haughtily, what I'm trying to communicate is something akin to what I felt reading Douglas Hofstadter’s characterisation of the Lisp interpreter as a ‘genie’ in a 1983 Scientific American article[7]:
+Perhaps more loftily, what I'm trying to communicate is something akin to what I felt when reading Douglas Hofstadter’s characterisation of the Lisp interpreter as a ‘genie’ in a 1983 Scientific American article[7]:

 Let us now move on to the way Lisp really works.
 One of the most appealing features of Lisp is that it is interactive, as contrasted with most other higher-level languages, which are noninteractive.
 What this means is the following.
 When you want to program in Lisp, you sit down at a terminal connected to a computer and you type the word "lisp" (or words to that effect).
 The next thing you will see on your screen is a so-called "prompt" - a characteristic symbol such as an arrow or asterisk.
 I like to think of this prompt as a greeting spoken by a special "Lisp genie", bowing low and saying to you, "Your wish is my command - and now, what is your next wish?"
 The genie then waits for you to type something to it.
 This genie is usually referred to as the Lisp interpreter, and it will do anything you want but you have to take great care in expressing your desires precisely, otherwise you may reap some disastrous effects.